Machine-learning approaches to dispersion measure estimation for fast radio bursts: Results and Discussion

 The local KDE in Figure~\ref{fig:ErrorDistributionThreshold} further illustrate that, while ResNet-50 yields fewer large-error events than the CNN, the hybrid CNN–LSTM achieves a much higher concentration of very low-error predictions across all DMs.
 This behaviour aligns with the lower MAE and RMSE values reported in Table~\ref{tab:test_summary}, confirming that the hybrid architecture captures the underlying spectro–temporal dependencies most effectively.

-These results are consistent with the GER and GDR statistics, reinforcing the conclusion that deeper and temporally aware models improve both absolute and fractional accuracy.
-Although a few isolated outliers persist for the hybrid CNN–LSTM, mainly corresponding to rare test samples where the MSE loss amplifies occasional mispredictions, these constitute less than 0.2~per cent of the test set and have negligible impact on the global metrics.
+These results are consistent with the GER and GDR statistics, indicating that deeper and temporally aware models primarily improve absolute accuracy, while significant gains in fractional accuracy emerge only for the hybrid architecture.

+Although some isolated outliers persist for the hybrid CNN–LSTM, mainly corresponding to rare test samples where the MSE loss amplifies occasional mispredictions, these constitute about 0.2~per cent of the test set and have a negligible impact on the global metrics.

 In summary, the comparative error analysis demonstrates that model improvements are not confined to mean statistics but extend uniformly across the DM domain.
 Transitioning from the baseline CNN to ResNet-50 reduces both the number and magnitude of outliers, while adding the recurrent component in the hybrid CNN–LSTM further minimizes residual variance and asymmetry.
 This confirms that deeper and temporally aware architectures attain higher predictive precision by more accurately capturing the intrinsic correlations between frequency and time in the FRB dynamic spectra.